Tron-AI/technical-implementation-plan/README.md

 5. Reporting functionality with various predefined reports
 6. Data export in multiple formats (CSV, Excel)
 7. Email notifications for application status updates
+8. Data synchronization with ActiveCampaign
+9. Integration with BI Tool for Data Analysis and Visualization
+10. Integration with AI tool for advanced analytics and insights
+11. Data import functionality to get data into the database

 ### Non-Functional Requirements